mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 ### The Use-Modify-Create model
 <!-- THIS WOULD BE THE POINT TO INTRODUCE PHIL BAGGE'S CASE STUDY -->

-Where the iterative design cycle The Use-Modify-Create (UMC) model is designed both to limit learner anxiety as they potentially meet code and a coding interface for the first time and to scaffold the acquisition of coding and computational thinking concept [@lee_computational_2011] .
+The iterative design cycle the Use-Modify-Create (UMC) model is designed both to limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts [@lee_computational_2011].

 **Use:** In the _Use_ stage, coders build a familiarity with coding interfaces and code structures and syntax through scaffolded approaches.

-It is not specific how much is taught in terms of the concepts at this stage.
-**Modify:** In _Modify_ learners progress to working on real projects created by others.
+**Modify:** In the _Modify_ stage learners progress to working on real projects created by others.
 Learners deepen their knowledge of coding structures and practices by altering existing projects and templates to suit their own aims.

 **Create:** Progressing to the _Create_ stage - is not an immediate process.
-After novices are more familiar with patterns of code design in use in the modify stage, they can progress to replicate such patterns in other code that they create from scratch.
+After novices become more familiar with patterns of code design in use in the modify stage, they can progress to replicate such patterns in other code that they create from scratch.

-A study on five hundred 9 to 14 year-olds found that the UMC approach can balance a structured approach which concentrated on computing concepts with more student-led exploration [@franklin_analysis_2020].
-They also found that the students enjoyed UMC as they had more choice and agency in the process.
+A study involving five hundred 9 to 14 year-olds found that the UMC approach can balance a structured approach with more student-led exploration [@franklin_analysis_2020].
+The researchers also found that the students enjoyed UMC as they had more choice and agency in the process.
 This is supported by other research which compared a UMC with a starting-from-scratch approach and found higher student engagement for those in the UMC group [@lytle_use_2019].
 The researchers found that because students had more time to play around with code, they were able to add their own personal touches and that that ownership over the code sustained their continued engagement.

 Kafai and Burke [-@kafai_social_2013] argue that a shift from writing programs from scratch to modifying and remixing them is inline with socio-cultural teaching approaches.
 They coin the term computational participation to reflect this change of focus.
 They also note that such remixing is helped by online coding communities that may be either semi-professional or come from more of a DIY or youth culture perspective.
 They encourage educators to avoid focusing solely on technical possibilities of coding environments but to also embrace the potential of associated coding communities.
 The following case study examines ways in which the online Scratch community is facilitating design-based learning.